 If people have experienced trauma and sustained a physical injury, they need to contact a doctor or go to a hospital right away.
 They might also need to contact the police.

-If trauma affects a person’s mental health, a mental health professional can help by working with them to create an effective treatment plan.
+If trauma affects a person’s mental health, they should seek the help of a mental health professional, who can work with them to create an effective treatment plan.

-The Substance Abuse and Mental Health Services Administration (SAMHSA) provides a national helpline that is available 24-7 every day of the year to provide mental health services.
+The Substance Abuse and Mental Health Services Administration provides a national helpline that is available 24/7 every day of the year to provide mental health services.
 If people are in immediate danger, they can call 911 or their local emergency number.

-Research suggests that there is a strong link between trauma and psychosis.
+Research suggests there is a strong link between trauma and psychosis.
 Childhood trauma may increase the risk of schizophrenia.
-In adults, a high occurrence of adverse life events may also contribute to psychosis.
+In adults, experiencing many adverse life events may also contribute to psychosis.

-Treatments can help manage the symptoms of schizophrenia, and people with the condition can maintain a good quality of life.
+Treatments can help people manage the symptoms of schizophrenia and maintain a good quality of life.
 The

 Trauma may cause changes in the body and affect neurotransmitters in the brain, increasing the risk of psychotic symptoms or schizophrenia.

-Childhood trauma may trigger schizophrenia in those susceptible to it, and people may experience symptoms between their late teens and early 30s.
+Childhood trauma may trigger schizophrenia in people susceptible to it, and people may experience symptoms between their late teens and their early 30s.

 Trauma can also contribute to other mental health conditions.
-PTSD can cause similar symptoms to schizophrenia and may affect mood and cognition.
+PTSD can cause similar symptoms to schizophrenia and may affect mood and thinking ability.

-If people have a history of trauma and are experiencing symptoms of schizophrenia or other mental health conditions, they will need to speak to a healthcare professional as soon as possible.
+If people have a history of trauma and are experiencing symptoms of schizophrenia or other mental health conditions, they should speak with a healthcare professional as soon as possible.

-Early diagnosis is an important part of recovery, and treatments can help manage the symptoms.
+Early diagnosis is an important part of recovery, and treatments can help people manage the symptoms.